Finnoy Travel - Travel Stories and Reviews

 Food and drinks

 On short-haul flights, Finnair serves only water and blueberry juice.
 Not even coffee or tea is free of charge.
-On long-haul flights, meals and drinks are included.
+Meals and drinks are included on long-haul flights.

-Finnair serves Nordic-style food but basically, the food is just like any aeroplane food.
-In Economy Class, the quality is moderate but it can't beat, for example, Turkish Airlines's food.
+Finnair serves Nordic-style food, just like any aeroplane food.
+In Economy Class, the quality is moderate, but it can't beat, for example, Turkish Airlines's food.
 Naturally, the food is better in Business Class.

 Price Level

-Finnair tickets are not the cheapest ones but the airline has from time to time good offers.
-However, the promotional prices can seldom beat the affordability of tickets offered by low-cost airlines like Norwegian Air Shuttle.
+Finnair tickets are not the cheapest, but the airline occasionally offers reasonable offers.
+However, the promotional prices can seldom beat the affordability of the tickets provided by low-cost airlines like Norwegian Air Shuttle.

 Price-to-Quality Ratio

 The overall quality of Finnair's flights is good.
-With more complimentary services and friendlier staff, we would rate Finnair even better.
-Finnair has branded itself as a high-quality airline but still, the onboard services level is the same as many true low-cost airlines can offer.
+We would rate Finnair even better with more complimentary services and friendlier staff.
+Finnair has branded itself as a high-quality airline, but still, the onboard service level is the same as many true low-cost airlines can offer.

 Overall Rating

 We rate Finnair as a 3.5-star airline.
-The airline follows a low-cost model but at the same time, it tries to become a reputable Nordic brand.
-There is a mismatch: a passenger taking a Finnair flight can not easily say whether he/she is boarding a low-cost flight or an airline which is striving for quality.
+The airline follows a low-cost model, but at the same time, it tries to become a reputable Nordic brand.
+There is a mismatch: passengers taking a Finnair flight can not easily say whether they are boarding a low-cost flight or an airline striving for quality.

 Common Questions